opensearch-project/documentation-website/_analyzers/token-filters/common_gram.md

 ---
 layout: default
-title: common_grams
+title: Common grams
 parent: Token filters
 nav_order: 60
 ---
 <!-- vale off -->
-# Common_grams token filter
+# Common grams token filter
 <!-- vale on -->
 The `common_grams` token filter in OpenSearch improves search relevance by keeping commonly occurring phrases (common grams) in the text.
-This is useful when dealing with languages or datasets where certain word combinations frequently occur and can impact the search relevance if treated as separate tokens.
-If any common words are present in the input string, this token filter generates both unigrams and bigrams.
+This is useful when dealing with languages or datasets where certain word combinations frequently occur as a unit and can impact the search relevance if treated as separate tokens.
+If any common words are present in the input string, this token filter generates both their unigrams and bigrams.

-Using this token filter improves search relevance by keeping common phrases intact, it can help in matching queries more accurately, particularly for frequent word combinations.
+Using this token filter improves search relevance by keeping common phrases intact.
+This can help in matching queries more accurately, particularly for frequent word combinations.
 It also improves search precision by reducing the number of irrelevant matches.

-Using this filter requires careful selection and maintenance of the list of common words {: .warning}
+When using this filter, you must carefully select and maintain of the `common_words` list.
+{: .warning}

 ## Parameters